 Why the Hybrid Format Works:

-• De-emphasizes Timeline: Your work history comes later, after you've already impressed with your capabilities.
+- De-emphasizes Timeline: Your work history comes later, after you have already impressed with your capabilities.

 Hybrid Format Structure:

-5. Projects / Certifications (Proof of new-skills pursuit)
+- Projects and Certifications (Proof of new-skills pursuit)

 Step 2: Craft Your Career Change Resume Summary (The "Bridge")

 This is the most important 3-4 lines of your resume.
-A good career change resume summary doesn't hide your pivot; it frames it as a strategic advantage.
+A good career change resume summary does not hide your pivot; it frames it as a strategic advantage.

 The Formula for a Winning Summary: